Onetappedd/Trade-Journal/frontend/docs/data-flows.md

 # Data Flows Documentation

-This document provides comprehensive diagrams and step-by-step flows for the key data processes in the trading journal application.
+This document provides comprehensive diagrams and step-by-step flows for the key data processes in the Riskr trading analytics platform.

 ## Table of Contents